The Multiple Sclerosis Society of Jersey C.I.

 How it affects us

-Each nerve fiber in the central nervous system is surrounded by a substance called myelin.
+Each nerve fibre in the central nervous system is surrounded by a substance called myelin.
 Myelin helps the messages from the brain travel quickly and smoothly to the rest of the body.
 In MS, the myelin becomes damaged, disrupting the transfer of these messages.

 Symptoms